trumpeterchris/Weather2Sheet/README.markdown

 * _--almanac_ reports average high and low temperatures, as well as record temperatures for the day.

-* _--yesterday_ reports detailed alamanac information for the previous day.
+* _--yesterday_ gives detailed almanac information for the previous day.

 * _--all_ generate all reports (useful for creating custom reports and for mollifying the truly weather-crazed).